qdrant/vector-db-benchmark/README.md

    different datasets?
 For simpler cases that may work, but there might be some specific problems that won't be possible for each dataset.
 4. How do we handle engine errors?
-5. Dataset should be also represented by a class instance:
-   - that will give a possibility to not assume the filenames in scenario
-   - it will be easier to deal with paths

-   The dataset should also have a file-based config, like engine.
+5. The dataset should also have a file-based config, like engine.